Gemini-Commerce/mailchimp-marketing-go/docs/ListsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **PostListsIdMergeFields**
-> MergeField PostListsIdMergeFields(ctx, listId, body)
+> MergeField1 PostListsIdMergeFields(ctx, body, listId)
 Add merge field

 Add a new merge field for a specific audience.